jnozzi/cocoadev.com/markdown/DragMatrix.md

  }

  /****************************************************************
- * Function - draggingUpdated (implements General/NSDraggingDestination)
+ * Function - draggingUpdated (implements NSDraggingDestination)
  *
  * Invoked periodically as the image is held within the destination.
  * The messages continue until the image is either released or dragged out of